 Garrett Augustus Morgan was born in 1875 or 1877 in Paris, Kentucky to farmers Sydney and Elizabeth Morgan.
-Garrett received an elementary school education and left home at the age of 14, finding work in Cincinnati, Ohio as a mechanic.
-In 1895 he moved to Cleveland, Ohio, where he worked for 12 years repairing sewing machines and in 1901 invented a sewing machine belt fastener.
+Garrett received an elementary school education and left home at the age of fourteen, finding work in Cincinnati, Ohio as a mechanic.
+In 1895, he moved to Cleveland, Ohio, where he worked for twelve years repairing sewing machines and in 1901 invented a sewing machine belt fastener.

-In 1907 Morgan established his first business, a sewing machine sales and repair shop.
-He soon expanded with a tailoring business and later the Morgan Skirt Factory that employed more than 30 people.
+In 1907, Morgan established his first business, a sewing machine sales and repair shop.
+He soon expanded with a tailoring business and later the Morgan Skirt Factory that employed more than thirty people.
 His second major discovery came while exploring a way to reduce friction between sewing needles and woolen fabric.
 He found that a chemical solution he developed to straighten the woolen fibers of textiles also straightened hair.
-In 1913 he formed the G.A.
+In 1913, he formed the G.A.
 Morgan Hair Refining Cream Company that sold a line of hair care products.

-During the next decade Morgan continued to invent while publishing the Cleveland Call, a weekly African American newspaper that he established in 1916 and that in 1929 became the Cleveland Call and Post, which is still in publication today.
-He also was at work on other solutions to modern-day problems, including traffic safety after witnessing an accident between a horse carriage and an automobile.
-In 1923 he received a patent for the G.A.
+During the next decade, Morgan continued to invent while publishing the Cleveland Call, a weekly African American newspaper he established in 1916.
+It became the Cleveland Call and Post in 1929 and is still in publication today.
+He was also at work on other solutions to modern-day problems, including traffic safety, after witnessing an accident between a horse carriage and an automobile.
+In 1923, he received a patent for the G.A.
 Morgan Safety System, an improvement on prior traffic signals that included a caution indicator for all traffic to stop simultaneously.
 Other inventions included a women’s hat fastener, a curling comb, and a cigarette extinguisher.

 Suffering from failing health in his later years, perhaps due to exposure to chemicals while testing his safety hood, Morgan died on July 27, 1963.
+Garrett Morgan was a member of Alpha Phi Alpha Fraternity.
 His papers are in the archives of the Western Reserve Historical Society in Cleveland, Ohio.